United States Navy SEAL selection and training: Women

 Since December 2015, women have been eligible to enter the SEAL training pipeline provided they can meet the same acceptance guidelines as men.
 Women accepted into the program undergo the same training regimen as do the men, although this policy is under review.

 The first woman to enter the training pipeline dropped out during the 3-week Indoctrination phase in August 2017 prior to entering BUD/S.

 The first woman to complete the screening required to enter BUD/S did so in 2019.
 She was subsequently assigned to the unit listed as her first choice, which was not the SEALs.

-The first female officer to ever pass assessment and screening for the SWCC pipeline, did so in September 2021, though afterwards she was not offered a contract.
+The first woman to become a Special Warfare Combatant-craft Crewmen (SWCC) graduated from the Naval Special Warfare training pipeline on Thursday, July 15, 2021.
+She was among 17 graduates of the Crewman Qualification Training (CQT) class earning their pins.